Thich Minh Tue’s Ascetic Pilgrimage Captivates Vietnam

 Though he started his journey using buses occasionally, since 2020, he has traveled solely on foot, except when crossing waterways.

-He wears clothing stitched from roadside rags, eats one meal a day, and relies on sources for bathing.
+He wears clothing stitched from roadside rags, eats one meal a day, and relies on natural sources for bathing.

 Thich Minh Tue’s popularity has surged, attracting people to join his journey.